WaylandM/dichroic-mirror-offsets/docs/offset_measurement.md

 These average offsets are used for correcting the alignment of channels collected with different DMs (see [Olympus DM correction ImageJ plugin](https://github.com/WaylandM/dichroic-mirror-offsets/blob/master/docs/Olympus_DM_correction_plugin.md)).

 **N.B.
-The lateral offset data changed on 30th October 2020 when the dichroic mirrors were realigned.**
+The lateral offsets changed on 30th October 2020 when the dichroic mirrors were realigned.**